Sunday, 25 October 2020

 Soon he captured Pindi Bhattian, Chiniot and made further inroads in Potohar, taking territories of the Muslim chiefs.
 Clashes with Nizamuddin of Kasur also continued.
 He attacked Multan and forced his ruler to pay tribute to Lahore instead of Kabul.
 His most important victory was the conquest of Amritsar.
 Besides its religious importance, the city was a significant trade centre.
 Many factions ruling this city jointly could not put up much resistance.

-After this victory, his prestige and resources increased further and he embarked upon creating an army on modern lines.
-He raised infantry battalions of Punjabi Mussalmans and Hindustanis and hired British trained deserters to train them.
-Before that Sikhs looked down upon infantry and took pride as cavalrymen.
-But after seeing the results they also started to enlist as infantrymen.
-He employed Muslims in artillery and appointed Ghaus Muhammad Khan (Mian Ghausa) to train and command his artillery.
+After this victory, his prestige and resources increased further, and he embarked upon creating an army on modern lines.
+He raised infantry battalions of Punjabi Mussalmans and Hindustanis, and hired British-trained deserters to train them.
+Before this, the Sikhs looked down upon infantry and took pride in being cavalrymen, but after seeing the results, they too began to enlist as infantrymen.
+He employed Muslims in the artillery and appointed Ghaus Muhammad Khan (Mian Ghausa) to train and command it.
 These new units were ready by October 1803.
-The first target was Ahmad Khan Sial of Jhang in 1803.
-The city was captured after severe fighting but Ahmad Khan was reinstated as a vassal of Lahore Darbar.
-Towns of Shiwal (district Sargodha) and Garh Maharaja were also forced to pay tribute.

 1809 was an important year for Ranjit Singh.
-The British had already entrenched themselves in Delhi in 1803 and soon Karnal and Hissar were under their control.
-The rulers of the Sikh states saw a good opportunity to protect themselves against the rapidly rising power of Ranjit Singh.
-They requested the East India Company to take their areas under their protection.
-East India Co. too wanted to consolidate its position in northern India and by agreeing to a common border between Lahore and EIC, was helpful in stabilizing the situation in South Eastern Punjab and hence avoiding any conflict in the area.
-Though it checked the expansion of Lahore state in this direction, but at the same time gave a free hand to Ranjit Singh to expand in north and west, without him worrying about his back.
-Under this treaty river Sutlej was agreed upon as the border between the territories of East India Company and the Khalsa Darbar of Lahore.
-At the same time EIC moved its forces northward and established a cantonment at Ludhiana, south of Sutlej.
-Hence four main states Patiala, Nabha, Jind and Kaithal of Malwa came under the protection of the British East India Company.
-The first three survived until 1947.
+The British had already entrenched themselves in Delhi in 1803, and soon Karnal and Hissar also came under their control.
+The rulers of the Sikh states saw a good opportunity to protect themselves against the rapidly rising power of Ranjit Singh, and they requested the East India Company to take their territories under its protection.
+The Company too wanted to consolidate its position in northern India, and by agreeing to a common border between Lahore and the EIC, it stabilized the situation in south-eastern Punjab and avoided conflict in the area.
+Although this arrangement checked the expansion of the Lahore state in that direction, it gave Ranjit Singh a free hand to expand in the north and west without worrying about his rear.

 Mubarak Haveli, Lahore. (https://www.pakpedia.pk/mubarak-haveli/)